Romanx/Cake.Coverlet/readme.md

 ```

 We expose a default transformer for the standard practice of appending the current datetime to the file as `WithDateTimeTransformer()`

+If you wish to only change the directory that the output is written to then set the `CoverletOutputDirectory` and the filename handling will be done by coverlet as usual.